 Based on the summary presented in Section, the following proposals are made:

-Proposal 1: The UE always supports PHY-based prioritization and LCH-based prioritization together.
+Proposal 1: Decide on the dependency between PHY-based prioritization and LCH-based prioritization capabilities after confirming whether they can be configured separately and after receiving further RAN1 input on IIOT capabilities.

 Proposal 2: Do not introduce a separate capability for simultaneous EHC and RoHC operation.

 Proposal 3: Discuss whether to introduce signaling of maximum number of EHC and RoHC contexts supported by the UE when EHC and RoHC are enabled together.